Kalicuta/DSTHC/ai-notebooks/me.md

 I joined MRG in late 2015, right after I finished my graduate study in Physics.
 I spent my first two years or so working on commodity valuation models.
-Then I moved to the current group firstly reviewing the models for Asset Management group. and currently are responsible for the CIB credit models for corporate bonds, loans and other cash products.
+Then I moved to the current group firstly reviewing the vendor models for Asset Management group covering a wide range of the asset classes. and currently I'm responsible for the CIB credit models for corporate bonds, loans and other cash products.

-I didn't have the chance to do an internship here in JP; I did see many summer interns in the past years returned as full time associates after the internship.
+I didn't have the chance to do an internship here in JP; But I worked with interns on different projects,
+I saw many summer interns in the past years returned as full time associates after their internship.
-I also worked with interns on different projects, and this summer I'm very happy to have Vanessa Kwarteng in my team and work on the callable bond review project.
+This summer I'm very happy to have Vanessa Kwarteng in my team working on the callable bond review project.

-I hope I can provide some helpful infomation for your internship in MRGR today.
+Today I hope I can provide some useful infomation for your internship in MRGR.

 ===